Tele2: France

-Tele2 used to operate as 2G MVNO in France use Orange network for coverage and joined to Virgin Mobile in 2009.

-They also used to operate alternative fixed line & internet services which they sold to Vivendi unit SFR for €350 million in 2006.
+Tele2 operated in France from 1999 to 2009 and does not operate there now.
+Tele2 used to operate a 2G MVNO in France using Orange network for coverage and joined Virgin Mobile in 2009.
+They also used to operate alternative fixed line & internet services which they sold to Vivendi unit SFR for €350 million in 2007.

 Germany

-In Germany, Tele2 provides fixed broadband via ADSL as well as fixed telephony.
+Tele2 exited the German market in 2020 and does not operate there now.
+Tele2 provided fixed broadband via ADSL as well as fixed telephony.
 In July 2013, Tele2 launched mobile voice plans on the E-Plus (now O2 Germany) network.
 In December 2020 the unit was sold by a Management buyout with the Trademark Tele2 for Germany.
+The new company continues to use the old brand as "Tele2 Deutschland".

 Italy

-Tele2 Italia S.p.A. was the Italian branch of Tele2 Sverige AB active from April 1999 until December 2007.

-It has requested deregulation from Telecom Italia, i.e. unbundling, recognized only for Infostrada and FASTWEB.

-In the summer of 2005 it began to offer ADSL in large cities including Milan and Rome in unbundling, and then rapidly extended the service to many other areas of Italy as well.
+Tele2 operated in Italy from 1999 to 2007 and does not operate there now.
+In 2005 it began to offer ADSL in large cities including Milan and Rome in unbundling, and then quickly extended the service to numerous other areas of Italy.In 2007 it added a P2P traffic filtering function to its ADSL service.

-Since January 2006, it has been offering its customers the possibility of detaching from Telecom Italia.

-In autumn 2007, it added a P2P traffic filtering function to its ADSL service.

-On 6 October 2007 Tele2 Italia S.p.A., as also happened in Spain, was acquired by Vodafone Omnitel N.V. for 775 million euros.
-This operation is completed in December.
-Tele2 Italia S.p.A. thus changed its name to Opitel S.p.A., temporarily maintaining the Tele2 brand.

-Since, following this operation, Tele2 Italia S.p.A. is no longer in any way linked to Tele2 Sverige AB, the name of the company was changed, which from 4 January 2010 became TeleTu S.p.A.